ImageMasker/ImageMasker.github.io/README.md

 * SHIFT: Disable drawing mode so elements can be selected, resized and dragged.
 When SHIFT is pressed again drawing mode is turned off.
 * Up/down arrow keys: Change the opacity of the last element added to the canvas, or the element(s) you selected.
 * Left/right arrow keys: Rotate the mask.
 If you're viewing your saved rounds you can use left/right to browse them too.
-* Insert: Edit the subreddit to which you'll post the image.
-* Alt: Clone selected object.
-This can be useful if you need to set a double mask (but it's better if you choose a different image, that's why I didn't put this feature directly in a button).
+* Alt: Clone selected object(s) (or last object added).
+This can be useful if you need to set a double mask (but it's better if you choose a different image).
 * Instert: Edit default subreddit to which your image will be submitted (useful in case you want to save your rounds on a private subreddit).